demasy/AWS-Serverless-Journey/README.md

 # AWS Serverless Journey
 **Serverless**: Run code without thinking about servers.
 Pay only for the compute time you consume.

+- We "rent the infrastructure to run our code
+- "Serverless" is not actually server less!
+- There are still servers, but these resources are managed by the cloud provider
+- as Functions as a Services (FAAS)

+#### AWS Services :-
 - AWS Lambda
+- AWS Fargate

 <br>